Consumer Medicine Information

 Chronic spontaneous urticaria

-You will be given 1 or 2 injections of 150 mg at a time every four weeks.
+You will need 1 or 2 injections of 150 mg at a time every four weeks.

 No cases of overdose with this medicine have been reported.